Oil slump, determined Draghi halts euro zone bond sell-off

 By John Geddie

-LONDON, Dec 7 (Reuters) - A sell-off in euro zone bonds kicked into reverse on Monday as oil prices tumbled and ECB president Mario Draghi said he stood ready to deploy further stimulus to achieve the central bank’s inflation target.
+LONDON, Dec 7 (Reuters) - A sell-off in euro zone bond yields kicked into reverse on Monday as oil prices tumbled close to 2015 lows and ECB president Mario Draghi said he stood ready to deploy further stimulus to achieve the central bank’s inflation target.

-An OPEC decision to keep oil output high, which sent the price of crude to its lowest in almost seven years, combined with a pledge from Draghi on Friday to deploy further tools to revive consumer price growth, appears to have helped stop the rot.
+An OPEC decision to keep oil output high which sent the price of crude towards 2015 troughs, combined with a pledge from Draghi on Friday to deploy further tools to tackle the troubled outlook for consumer price growth, appears to have helped stop the rot.

 “The consensus should still be that the ECB remains ready to act, and for some investors this increased yield level obviously represents a buying opportunity,” DZ Bank strategist Christian Lenk, said.

-A disagreement between Saudi Arabia and Iran meant that OPEC on Friday failed to agree on output targets to reduce a bulging glut in oil.
+A disagreement between Saudi Arabia and Iran meant that OPEC on Friday failed to agree on output targets to reduce a bulging glut in oil, sending prices near the lowest levels seen this year.

 The 5-year/5-year breakeven forward, cited by the ECB as one of its favoured gauges of inflation expectations, has fallen below 1.70 percent for the first time in six weeks, edging away from the ECB’s near two percent target.